KarlRubenDahle/Oblig1/README.md

 This is a web-app for ordering cinema-tickets.
 It lets a user choose a film, a number of tickets, register a name, family name, phone number and email.
-The user can vies ordered tickets, and delete all tickets.
+The user can view ordered tickets, and delete all tickets.

+The input validation is not fully implementet yet, this will be finished soon :)